Private / Commercial Training

 We can offer:

-– PPL(H) 5 hours of sling training (not a PPL(H) license requirement)
+– PPL(H) 5 hours of sling training (Sling is not a compulsory element for a PPL(H) licence)

-– CPL(H) 10 hours of sling training (this is a CPL(H) license requirement)
+– CPL(H) 10 hours of sling training (this is a compulsory element for a CPL(H) licence)

-Night ratings are not required as part of the NZ pilot license, however, we offer night flying training if desired.
+Night ratings are not a compulsory part of the NZ pilot licence, however, we offer night flying training if desired.
 If you are thinking of undertaking frost protection flying then a night rating is required.

 For night operations within 25 nm of a lighted heliport or aerodrome these requirements apply: